tetsufmbio/taxontree/docs/README.md

     <database>taxontree</database>
     ...
   </mysql>
+  ...
   ```

 * TaxOnTree tables

   The last step is to populate the taxontree database with TaxOnTree tables.
-TaxOnTree tables are provided at its
+The tables are available at its
   [SourceForge page](https://sourceforge.net/projects/taxontree/files/db/).
 Download the file taxontree.sql.tgz and type
   the following commands: